MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-and-deploy-remote-assist.md

 7. To subscribe, select **Buy now**.

    > [!NOTE]
    > If you're not ready to buy yet, you can sign up for a free 30-day trial on your organization's tenant by selecting **Start free trial**.
-The 30-day free trial includes access to Microsoft Teams for HoloLens users.
+The 30-day free trial includes access to [!include[cc-microsoft](../includes/cc-microsoft.md)] Teams for [!include[pn-HoloLens](../includes/pn-HoloLens.md)] users.

 8. Assign licenses to users as described in the next procedure.